Adrian Alejandro Luna Cisneros Profile Photo

 Adrian Alejandro Luna Cisneros, age 24, passed away in Mitchell, South Dakota.

-Adrian is survived by his loving mother, Adriana Luna; his father, Mario L. Cisneros; his sisters, Itzel Cisneros and Ella Cisneros; and his cousin, Quetzalli Cisneros, whom he also lovingly called his sister.
+Adrian is survived by his loving mother, Adriana Luna; his father, Mario L. Cisneros; his sisters, Itzel and Ella Cisneros; and his cousin, Quetzalli Cisneros, whom he also lovingly called his sister.

 He was preceded in death by his little brother, Mario Romulus Cisneros.